mhosseinf/Module12_Challenge_nosql/README.md

 ### Check Data Type Changes

 I verify that the data type changes have been successfully applied to the coordinates and rating values.

+# The 2nd code uses MongoDB to update the "uk_food" database, specifically the "establishments" collection.
+This README provides an overview of the code and its functionalities.

+## Database Setup

+In this section, I establish a connection to the MongoDB database by creating an instance of MongoClient.
+I assign the "uk_food" database to a variable name `db`, review the collections in the database, and assign the "establishments" collection to a variable for further operations.

+## Querying the Database

+### Query Establishments by Hygiene Score

+I query the collection to find establishments with a hygiene score of 20.
+The result is displayed, and I use `count_documents` to determine the number of matching documents.

+### Convert to Pandas DataFrame

+The query result is converted into a Pandas DataFrame for data analysis.
+I display the number of rows in the DataFrame and the first 10 rows.

+### Query Establishments by Local Authority and RatingValue

+I find establishments within London as the Local Authority with a RatingValue greater than or equal to 4.
+Like the previous query, I display the results, convert them to a Pandas DataFrame, and display the number of rows and the first 10 rows.

+### Geographical Query

+I perform a geographical query within a specified range of latitude and longitude.
+The query looks for establishments with a RatingValue of 5, and the results are sorted by hygiene score.
+I print the results and convert them into a Pandas DataFrame, displaying the first 10 rows.

+### Aggregation Pipeline

+I create an aggregation pipeline to perform a series of operations on the data.
+The pipeline includes matching establishments with a hygiene score of 0, grouping the matches by Local Authority, and sorting them by count.
+The results are displayed, and converted into a Pandas DataFrame, and the number of rows and the first 10 rows are shown.